-In a study done by Earl et al., (2017) emphasised that the employment of illegal foreign labour by contractors in the construction sector is influenced by a multitude of intricate factors that collectively shape the labour landscape.
+Earl et al. (2017) emphasised that the employment of illegal foreign labour by contractors in the construction sector is influenced by a multitude of intricate factors that collectively shape the labour landscape.
 Changing demographics play a pivotal role, as an ageing local workforce prompts contractors to seek undocumented labour to bridge resulting gaps (Earl et al., 2017).
-As the industry grapples with evolving workforce dynamics, the utilization of foreign labour becomes a pragmatic solution to maintain project continuity and meet demanding labour requirements (Ismail & Yuliyusman, 2014).
+As the industry grapples with evolving workforce dynamics, the utilisation of foreign labour becomes a pragmatic solution to maintain project continuity and meet demanding labour requirements (Ismail and Yuliyusman, 2014).
 Besides, contracting practices within the construction industry add another layer of complexity.
-According to Lloyd (2018), subcontracting and outsourcing created a web of accountability that can inadvertently facilitate the employment of illegal labour.
-This convoluted structure can make it easier for contractors to bypass regulations and evade detection, contributing to the persistence of undocumented labours in the industry (Nungsari & Chuah, 2021).
-Additionally, the cyclical nature of construction, characterised by seasonal fluctuations in demand, leads to the temporary employment of illegal foreign labour during peak workloads (Orrenius & Zavodny, 2020) which, showed the industry's dependence on flexible labour sources to navigate varying project requirements.
+According to Lloyd (2018), subcontracting and outsourcing create a web of accountability that can inadvertently facilitate the employment of illegal labour.
+This convoluted structure can make it easier for contractors to bypass regulations and evade detection, contributing to the persistence of undocumented labourers in the industry (Nungsari and Chuah, 2021).

+Additionally, the cyclical nature of construction, characterised by seasonal fluctuations in demand, leads to the temporary employment of illegal foreign labour during peak workloads (Orrenius and Zavodny, 2020), which shows the industry's dependence on flexible labour sources to navigate varying project requirements.
 Nevertheless, the prevalence of document forgeries further exacerbates the issue.
 Contractors may exploit forged documents to hire illegal foreign labour, lending an appearance of legitimacy to their employment practices (Low, 2021).
-The research added that this manipulation of documentation showed the need for improved regulatory measures to verify the legal status of labourers.
-Moreover, the presence of numerous subcontractors on construction projects contributed to a fragmented workforce, increasing the likelihood of illegal employment practices (López-Andreu, 2020).
-He also stated that the fragmentation complicates oversight and accountability, making it challenging to ensure compliance with labour regulations.
+The research added that this documentation manipulation showed the need for improved regulatory measures to verify the legal status of labourers.
+Moreover, numerous subcontractors on construction projects contributed to a fragmented workforce, increasing the likelihood of illegal employment practices (López-Andreu, 2020).
+López-Andreu (2020) also stated that the fragmentation complicates oversight and accountability, making it challenging to ensure compliance with labour regulations.

-The integration of the construction industry into global supply chains in the context of globalization and cross-border projects leads to the employment of illegal foreign labour (LeBaron, 2021).
+The integration of the construction industry into global supply chains in the context of globalisation and cross-border projects leads to the employment of illegal foreign labour (LeBaron, 2021).
 According to Jensen (2022), international projects involving multiple countries may facilitate the movement of undocumented labour across borders, driven by the demand for specific skills and expertise.
-In fact, prevailing industry norms and historical practices also perpetuate the cycle of employing undocumented labour (Borjas, & Cassidy, 2019) as long-standing patterns of hiring and the normalization of such practices within the construction sector reinforced the presence of illegal foreign labour (Jamalulil et al., 2022).
-Moreover, time-sensitive projects exerted additional pressure on contractors, often leading them to prioritize project completion over adhering to legal hiring practices (Salleh et al., 2014).
-A research done by Fateh et al. (2020), emphasised that this urgency can inadvertently lead to the employment of illegal foreign labourers as contractors seek swift solutions to meet tight deadlines.
-Furthermore, public procurement practices, particularly when bidding for public projects, can incentivize cost-cutting measures, such as hiring undocumented labour, to submit competitive bids (Arbogast, 2016).
+In fact, prevailing industry norms and historical practices perpetuate the cycle of employing undocumented labour (Borjas and Cassidy, 2019) as longstanding patterns of hiring and the normalisation of such practices within the construction sector reinforced the presence of illegal foreign labour (Jamalulil et al., 2022).
+Moreover, time-sensitive projects exerted additional pressure on contractors, often leading them to prioritise project completion over adhering to legal hiring practices (Salleh et al., 2014).
+Research done by Fateh, Arshad and Hamzah (2020) emphasises that this urgency can inadvertently lead to the employment of illegal foreign labourers as contractors seek swift solutions to meet tight deadlines.

+Furthermore, public procurement practices, particularly when bidding for public projects, can incentivise cost-cutting measures, such as hiring undocumented labour, to submit competitive bids (Arbogast, 2016).
 These practices reflect the broader economic considerations that influence contractor decisions.
 In remote or isolated worksites, contractors may exploit the advantages of worksite isolation to hire undocumented labour without detection (Erlich, 2021).
 This depicts the need for enhanced monitoring and enforcement mechanisms, especially in geographically distant construction projects (Syed, 2023).
-Moreover, concerning construction projects that required temporary housing, contractors may resort to hiring undocumented labour to fulfil both labour and housing demands, potentially subjecting these workers to exploitative conditions (López-Sala, & Molinero-Gerbeau, 2022).
+Moreover, concerning construction projects that require temporary housing, contractors may resort to hiring undocumented labour to fulfil both labour and housing demands, potentially subjecting these workers to exploitative conditions (López-Sala and Molinero-Gerbeau, 2022).